The light we choose to see

 His once golden glow had turned cold, now a shadow swallowing the light like a black hole.

 Judy felt a sharp needle ache in her temples.
-She rose the fire poke in the air, and, without hesitation, moved her body to the left side where Friedrich stood.
-She gave him a blow to the head with a force she never imagined could muster.
+She raised the fire poke in the air, and, without hesitation, moved her body to the left side where Friedrich stood.
+She gave him a blow to the head with a force she never imagined she possessed.

 He stumbled in amazement for just one second before collapsing to the ground, right in front of the fireplace.